About the ESP

 List Management

 Sending emails is only one half of the coin.
-If you have low quality list management, then no amount of sending features will help you.
-Fortunately the people behind Emercury seem to share that notion, as can be witnessed by their attention to list management features.
+If you have low-quality list management, no amount of sending features will help you.
+The people behind Emercury seem to share this notion, as evidenced by their attention to list management features.

-Adding contacts
+Adding Contacts

-When it comes to adding contacts, aside from the basics such as letting you build forms, integrations, and adding contacts manually, they also support an incoming webhooks feature not common on most platforms.
-With this you can essentially make it so that you can feed new data to your Emercury account, in real time, coming from other platforms.
+When it comes to adding contacts, aside from the basics (forms, integrations, manual entry), Emercury supports an incoming webhooks feature not common on most platforms.
+This allows you to feed new data to your Emercury account in real time from other platforms—useful for complex tech stacks where you need leads flowing in from multiple sources.

 Segmentation

-Emercury seems to support every single way that you can imagine of organizing, segmenting and managing your contacts.
-It all seems to start with lists, which are the basic organizational unit for contacts.
-Each contact must belong to a list.
+Emercury supports essentially every way you can imagine of organizing, segmenting, and managing your contacts.
+It starts with lists as the basic organizational unit (each contact must belong to at least one list).

-From there on you have multiple ways to differentiate contacts in even more granular ways, including via tags, smart segments, custom profile values and events.
+From there, you have multiple ways to differentiate contacts in more granular ways:

-If you want to get super granular, you can use the advanced segment builder and create a segment based on any possible combination of tags, conditions, actions, events that you can imagine.
-And then when you do broadcast, proceed to choose any combination of segments or lists.
+When you send a broadcast campaign, you can choose one or multiple lists or segments.
+If you want to get super granular, the advanced segment builder lets you create a segment based on any combination of tags, conditions, actions, and events you can imagine.

 Analytics

-Emercury claims that its analytics and reporting features are one of the main reasons why a lot of email veterans are moving to their platform.
-If you’re overwhelmed with the reporting and analytics on other platforms, then Emercury might just be right for you.
+Emercury claims that its analytics and reporting features are one of the main reasons email veterans are moving to their platform.
+After testing, there’s merit to this claim, though perhaps not in the way you’d expect.

 Support

-One of the advantages of working with a medium-sized ESP is that you still get to deal with humans, and we see that advantage clearly displayed here.
-Whenever you reach out to support you will notice that there are no support chat bots, ready-made (copy-pasted) answers and runarounds that make no sense.
+One of the advantages of working with a medium-sized ESP is that you still get to deal with humans, and this advantage is clearly displayed with Emercury.
+When you reach out to support, there are no chatbots, no obvious canned responses, and no runarounds that make no sense.

-You’re dealing with actual humans who are inside the company and working right alongside the key players.
-As opposed to an outsourced support team following canned scripts, as you would with a larger more corporate ESP.
+You’re dealing with actual humans who are inside the company and working alongside the key players.
+This is in contrast to the outsourced support teams following canned scripts that you’d encounter with larger, more corporate ESPs.

 Pricing